 Washington has a law that prohibits the carrying of concealed handguns without a license except in a person’s home or place of business.
-There are some exceptions for law enforcement officers, military personnel, government employees, target shooting club members and several other stipulations including the use of firearms within lawful outdoor recreational activity.
+There are some exceptions for law enforcement officers, military personnel, government employees, target shooting club members, and several other stipulations including the use of firearms within lawful outdoor recreational activity.

-- Restricted areas of a jail
+Restricted areas of a jail

-- Area used in court proceedings
+An area used in court proceedings

-- Restricted areas of mental health facilities
+Restricted areas of mental health facilities

-- Any portion of an establishment that is off limits to people under 21 years of age
+Any portion of an establishment that is off-limits to people under 21 years of age

-- Restricted access areas of commercial airports
+Restricted access areas of commercial airports

-- Public or private elementary or secondary school premises
+Public or private elementary or secondary school premises

 How to Apply for a Gun